Digital-Media/HagenbergThesis/dev/README.md

 Builds the package manual.
 - `make ctan`: <br>
 Collects all files required for the CTAN distribution (in directory `ctan`).
+- `make check`: <br>
+Checks the results of a previous build: all PDF files exist, the LaTeX and Biber log files (kept in `dev/logs/` during each build) contain no errors or problematic warnings (e.g., undefined references or citations, missing characters, warnings of the package itself), and all PDF files are PDF/A-2b compliant.
+The PDF/A check requires [veraPDF](https://verapdf.org/software/): use `make check VERAPDF=/path/to/verapdf` if it is not on the path, or `make check VERAPDF=skip` to skip it.

+### Continuous Integration

+The GitHub Actions workflow `.github/workflows/build.yml` uses the same makefiles in a current TeX Live:

+- For every **pull request** to `main`, it runs `make all` and `make check`.
+The pull request should only be merged if this check passes.
+The PDFs and log files are attached to the workflow run as an artifact (see the *Summary* page of the run).
+- The workflow can also be started **manually** for any branch (*Actions* ➔ *Build and check documents* ➔ *Run workflow*), e.g., to build the PDFs of a branch without a pull request.
+- After a **push to `main`** (i.e., merging a pull request), it runs the same build and check and commits the results (date stamps, PDFs, ZIP files, CTAN bundle) to `main`.
+Hence, pull requests should only contain source changes, not generated files.

 ### Testing Changes